bcbi/genbank_loader/README.md

 GenBank Loader is a Java-based command-line utility that may be used to download the latest [GenBank](http://www.ncbi.nlm.nih.gov/genbank/) data from the [National Center for Biotechnology Information](http://www.ncbi.nlm.nih.gov/), and to load those publicly available DNA sequences into a local relational database to facilitate advanced analysis.

+This is an updated version, edited by Vivek Ramanan in 2021, for the Brown Center of Biomedical Informatics (BCBI).

 ## Building GenBank Loader ##

 Building the GenBank Loader is accomplished by running the following from the project's base directory: